-We are also pursuing cross-business R&D that cannot be categorized into the above two businesses.
+In addition, we are also pursuing cross-business R&D that cannot be categorized into the above businesses.
 The Group aims to perform strategic R&D by taking advantage of the interaction and feedback effects of each R&D project.